Consultation has concluded

 Why are you proposing to install speed humps on Old Lane?
 At the northehn end of Old Lane there is a chicane, formed by the old railway bridge, which slows traffic.
 Then the road narrows at 412 Old lane, and is further obstructed by residential car parking.
 The road then narrows again as cars / wagons are parked outside the various industrial companies.
 After the junction with Mill Lane the road narrows to a single track.
 Do the persons who conjure up these fanciful ideas ever visit the area, or is their only reference obtained via Google Maps.
 The whole idea seems to be an exercise in how to waste valueable money and resources.

-Ian Innes asked 5 months ago
+Ian Innes asked almost 1 year ago

 Thank you for your feedback, all comments will be analysed as part of the consultation.
 The current proposals reflect feedback received during the previous Public Consultation (summer 2021), engagement with relevant stakeholders including ward councillors, the local cycle forum and Active Travel England and available traffic data.